maxcroasdale/maxcroasdale.github.io/content/posts/aug-2024/more-stairs.md

 ---
-title: More klingstrip on the stairs
+title: More Klingstrip on the stairs
-seo_title: More klingstrip on the stairs
+seo_title: More Klingstrip on the stairs
 summary:
 description:
-slug: More klingstrip on the stairs
+slug: More Klingstrip on the stairs
 author: <no value>

 draft: false